Raccoon Spikes – Stainless Steel

 Installation – Using a suitable UV stabilised silicon adhesive or clip is critical to increasing life expectancy.

-Visibility (wires) – Stainless steel bird spikes are far less visible than plastic bird spikes
+Visibility (wires) – Stainless steel raccoon spikes are far less visible than plastic raccoon spikes

 Visibility (base) – Low profile base (0.19″ high) will not be seen from the ground level looking upwards